Statement of Faith

 Uplifted in worship

 As members of the Body of Christ, in relationship with each other, we are honored to submit to God, praising and exalting Him for His mighty deeds, His great love, and the amazing blessings He pours out on us in this life and on into eternity.
 Christ is both the founder and foundation of the church.
 He established His church on earth and gave instructions on its organization and practice to His apostles directly and through the Holy Spirit.
 Every person who joins His church must confess faith in Christ as the Son of God.
-After Christ ascended into heaven, His followers regularly came together on the first day of the week to hear the Good News preached, and since that time, it has been in existence as one church.
-We are privileged to worship God in fellowship with other believers and we are also commanded to meet together with followers of Christ, just as the early disciples met on the first day of the week.
+After Christ ascended into heaven, His followers regularly came together on the first day of the week to hear the Good News preached, and since that time, they have been in existence as one church.
+We are privileged to worship God in fellowship with other believers, and we are also commanded to meet together with followers of Christ, just as the early disciples met on the first day of the week.

 [Psalm 95:6; Matthew 16:18; Luke 24:46-47; John 4:21-24; Acts 2; Acts 8:37; I Corinthians 3:11; I Corinthians 10:16; Ephesians 4:4-6; Philippians 2:9-11; I Timothy 3:15; I Peter 2:5-6]